MikaPopp/AnnoyoBot/README.md

 ### Setup:
 **At the moment there are only 2 things you need to change:**
 * The token in the annoyobot.py file
-* the guildId in commands.py and botEvents.py
+* The guildId in commands.py and botEvents.py
 ___
 ### Discord Hack Week: